-Dynamic Ads are your chance to bring back hesitant customers by showing them highly tailored ads based on their activity on your site—and this is why the Facebook Pixel is good for customers (customization).
+Dynamic Ads are your chance to bring back hesitant customers by showing them highly-tailored ads based on what they’re doing on your site—and this is why the Facebook Pixel is good for customers (customization).

-For example, if a person looked at red dresses and accessories on Amazon, they could be retargeted with a dynamic product ad showing the exact products.
+For example, if a person looked at red dresses and accessories on Amazon, they could be retargeted with a dynamic product ad showing those exact products.

 E-commerce company Nomorerack used this Facebook ad strategy and saw its CTRs (click-through rates) increase a whopping 42% while its CPA (cost per acquisition) decreased more than 40%.

 To set up multi-product Facebook ads, upload your product catalogue to Facebook Business Manager.

-If you intend to show dynamic ads to people who visited your website or mobile app, you’ll need to implement the Facebook Pixel on your website and/or the Facebook SDK in your mobile app.
-You’ll find the full guidelines here.
+Showing dynamic ads to people who visited your website or mobile app depends on the Facebook Pixel on your website and/or the Facebook SDK in your mobile app.

 15) Run a Profitable Upsell Campaign